Home/Blog/Well-Being/General Awareness/First Aid For Bruises Treatment: How To Minimise Pain And Swelling Quickly

 Having first-aid knowledge for bruise treatment is useful for everyone.
 Here’s a step-by-step guide for the initial treatment of bruises:

-As soon as you get a bruise, apply ice or a cold compress within the first 24 hours if possible.
+As soon as you get a bruise, apply ice or a cold compress within the first 24 hours, if possible.
+Ice can be used for up to 48 hours after the injury for continued swelling control.
 Remember to wrap the ice in a cloth or use a cold pack to avoid direct contact with your skin.
 Apply it on your bruise for 10-15 minutes at a time, taking breaks to prevent skin damage.
 This step is crucial as it helps reduce swelling and slows down blood flow to the area, minimising the size of the bruise.

 Elevate the bruised area above your heart level.
 You can do this by propping it up with pillows or cushions while you rest.
 Elevation helps reduce blood flow to the bruise, thereby minimising swelling and preventing further discolouration.